liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/12-optional-imports.markdown

 # Declaring Optional Import Package Requirements [](id=declaring-optional-import-package-requirements)

-When developing @product@ modules, it's possible declare *optional* dependencies.
-An optional dependency is a dependency that your module can use but doesn't require.
-A module with an optional dependency can use the dependency if it's available, but can still function without it.
+When developing @product@ modules, you can declare *optional* dependencies.
+An optional dependency is one your module can use if it's available, but can still function without it.

 +$$$

-**Important:** You should try to avoid optional dependencies.
-The simplest module designs rely on normal dependencies.
-If an optional dependency seems desirable, it's often the case that your module is trying to provide distinct types of functionality.
-In such a situation, it's best to split your module into multiple modules that each provide smaller, more focused functionality.
+**Important:** Try to avoid optional dependencies.
+The best module designs rely on normal dependencies.
+If an optional dependency seems desirable, your module may be trying to provide distinct types of functionality.
+In such a situation, it's best to split it into multiple modules that provide smaller, more focused functionality.

 $$$